Whilst in its infancy, Strength and Conditioning at Haileybury has already become an integral part of school life.

-Our current Head of Athletic Development, Miss Isabella Daniels, oversees the strength and conditioning programme for the whole school.
+Our Head of Athletic Development, Miss Isabella Daniels, oversees the strength and conditioning programme for the whole school.
 The programme is run for all students to access within the academic week.
 Individuals participate in the programme for a variety of reasons ranging from enhancing their athletic performance to improving their general health and wellbeing.
-All sessions take place within the newly built Athletic Development Centre (ADC) which embodies a professional, coached environment.
+All sessions take place within the Athletic Development Centre (ADC) which embodies a professional, coached environment.

 The various facets of Strength and Conditioning include:

 - The High Performance Programme – tailored, sport specific programmes delivered to our top athletes under the supervision of our expert coaches.
 These will take place on a one-to-one or small group basis.

 - Sports Teams – our leading sports teams are given at least one weekly session in the ADC depending on the sport and age group during the season.
 There may also be additional pre- and post-season training sessions to maximise athletic development

 - Drop-in Sessions – these are times blocked out in the week where pupils are able to come in a work through sessions planned by Miss Daniels to aid with their physical development and athletic abilities.
 It also allows those who are not associated with team sports to access the facility.